An open access cross-journal collection

 - Controversy, conflicts-of-interest, industry involvement in policy formation

 - Global influences on the diffusion of alcohol and tobacco commodities

 For more information about each participating journal, including article-processing charges, click on its title below.
-After submitting to a participating journal, each article will undergo that journal’s full standard peer review process.
+Each article underwent that journal’s full standard peer review process.

 - Harm Reduction Journal

 - Implementation Science

 - Substance Abuse Treatment, Prevention and Policy